 Our teachers are graduate students in Emerson's MFA/MA program in Writing and Publishing, and have been trained to teach college-level writing in the award-winning First-Year Writing Program.

-Below are the teachers for 2017-18:
+Below are the teachers for 2018-19:

-Diana Fernandez is a second year MFA student in Creative Writing at Emerson College.
+Diana Fernandez is a third-year MFA student in Creative Writing at Emerson College.
 Diana has worked as a teaching fellow for Breakthrough, a program which strives to educate and provide resources to motivated students in her home city of Miami, Florida during the summer.
 Her literary interests include gothic, horror, and science-fiction writers such as Shirley Jackson, Stephen King, and Margaret Atwood.
 Diana’s goal as a fiction writer is to utilize these genres to reflect on problems and injustices in our own society.

-Jayne Roberts is a second-year MFA candidate in Creative Writing at Emerson College.
+Jayne Roberts is a third-year MFA candidate in Creative Writing at Emerson College.
 She is passionate about writing fiction and can't go more than a day without jotting down her next story idea.
 She currently works as a Marketing Assistant for Rheinwerk Publishing writing press releases, twitter posts, and exceedingly long spreadsheets.
 It is the most exhausting and worthwhile job of her life.
 She used to be the Managing Editor of a book publishing firm where she edited several fiction and non-fiction manuscripts.
 When she's not writing (which isn't often), Jayne spends her time doing origami, teaching herself martial arts, and trying to forget about the series of dreadfully awful poems she had published in college.

-Marin Sklan is a second year MFA candidate in creative fiction at Emerson.
+Marin Sklan is a third-year MFA candidate in creative fiction at Emerson.
 Originally from California, she has spent much of the past year navigating Boston’s cultural scene, and trying to figure out what “jimmies” are.
 Marin has worked in both prose and poetry, and is particularly energized by the convergence of these two genres.
 Her literary crush is Lars Gustafsson, and her middle name is a misspelling.

-Fion Wu is a second-year MFA candidate in Fiction at Emerson.
+Fion Wu is a third-year MFA candidate in Fiction at Emerson.
 She is originally from Brooklyn, New York, but later moved to the suburbs of Staten Island and then Long Island, and has now found her way to Boston.
 Writing is a large part of her life.
 Fion works a lot with the Coming-of-Age and Young Adults genres, while also incorporating language and culture in her writing.
 She is super excited and looking forward to working with EmersonWRITES students in the coming fall.